minhtuan29/computer-graphics-cs465/README.md

 # computer graphics - CS465
+This is my first time doing a project
 ![y](https://user-images.githubusercontent.com/86332370/142972501-b48d4257-53a3-42aa-b16a-40c2f6289ab3.gif)

 This is my first time doing a project and I got 9 mark.
 I've finished it for 3 weeks of continuous work.
 Due to inexperience, I destroyed it and rebuilt it twice.
 After that, I don't rush to work, instead I write out what stuffs I will do on paper and how to implement them.
 This helps me avoid risks when working.About it, it's built using DevC with graphic.h library.
 This software simulates how a computer graphics program works.
 Through this, students understand how computer graphics and computer vision programs work.
 It is very useful for those of student who are majoring in **AI and Machine Learning**.
 For example like this following in advance: